flerpan01/MCF10A-epigenome-PFOS/README.md

-The code in the repository was used to for computational analysis for the project: [Perfluorooctanesulfonic acid (PFOS) induced cancer related methylome alterations in human breast cells](doi)

 # Project summary

 + Dataset is composed of Perflourooctanesulfonic acid (PFOS) exposed (72h) normal human breast cell line (MCF-10A).
 12 samples, 6 control, 6 exposed.